kiboschool/course-programming-2/src/lessons/classes-and-objects/why-this-approach.md

 # Why this approach

 There are others way we could have stored Points in our program.
-We could have used a list of length two,
+We could have used a list of length two:

 ```python
 def make_point(initial_x, initial_y):